Brookesia griveaudi

 Brookesia griveaudi, commonly known as the Marojejy leaf chameleon, is a species of chameleon, a lizard in the family Chamaeleonidae.
 The species is endemic to northeastern Madagascar.
 It was described as a species new to science by Brygoo, Blanc, and Domergue in 1974.
 It is listed as Near Threatened by the International Union for Conservation of Nature.

 Etymology

-The specific name, griveaudi, is in honor of entomologist Paul Griveaud (1907–1980), who worked in Madagascar.
+The specific name, griveaudi, is in honor of French entomologist Paul Griveaud (1907–1980), who worked in Madagascar.

 Distribution and habitat

 B. griveaudi is endemic to northeastern Madagascar, and has a type locality of the Marojejy National Park and on the Marojejy Massif, in the region of Sava.
 B. griveaudi is found over an area of 21829 sqkm, beginning in Masoala (southwards) and ending at Daraina (northwards), and is found at an elevation of 1350 m above mean sea level.

 Conservation status

 The International Union for Conservation of Nature has listed B. griveaudi as Near Threatened because the population of the species is spread out considerably, despite the area it covers.
 It is affected mainly by logging and the slash-and-burn method of agriculture.
 The species is found in many protected places/areas, and the population is believed to be declining.